KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 As renderpass end completes a renderpass instance several pieces of cleanup work are required.
 Primarily these are attachment store and resolve operations.

 Store operations also have implicit ordering guarantees that it “happens-after any recorded command which accesses the sample in the last subpass where the attachment is used”.
 Similar to the load operation there is an implicit barrier, but as validation precedes state update, the implicit barrier is applied to a copy of the resource access state during validation.
-The state update reflects the store op  \
+The state update reflects the store op:
- \

 <table>
   <tr>